How to deal with workplace stress

 Stress isn’t just harmful to companies and corporations, however.
 It’s also harmful to the employees themselves.
 Increased levels of job stress, for instance, have been demonstrated to be associated with increased rates of heart attack, hypertension and other disorders.
 Even the United Nations’ International Labor Organization has defined occupational stress as a “global epidemic.”

-Below, here are 4 ways you can stay mentally fit when you’re under stress in the workplace:
+Below, here are 4 ways you can deal with workplace stress when you encounter it.

 It’s astonishing how many highly ambitious, career-driven people work so much that they neglect to make use of their vacation time.
 Interestingly enough, while working more may indeed result in getting more done, it doesn’t always mean you’re getting more done effectively.